Integrations

 Example:

-Create a troubleshooting guide based on this Slack thread:https://workspace.slack.com/archives/C01234/p1234567890The agent extracts the conversation, identifies the problem discussed, and structures it into documentation format.
+Create a troubleshooting guide based on this Slack thread:https://workspace.slack.com/archives/C01234/p1234567890The agent extracts the conversation, identifies the problem, and structures it into documentation format.

 Notion